Definition

 By simulating these variables with random values within their defined ranges, engineers can obtain statistical data on key performance metrics like SNR (Signal-to-Noise Ratio), BER (Bit Error Rate), or throughput.

-These insights help to evaluate system reliability, optimize system design, and make informed decisions on parameters such as:
+These insights help to evaluate system reliability, optimize system design, and make informed decisions on parameters such as:- transmission power,

 RF link budget analysis is crucial for determining the feasibility and quality of wireless communication links.